danibram/mocker-data-generator/README.md

         ```javascript
             {
-                hasOne: 'user' //this populate the field with one random user
+                hasOne: 'user' // this populates the field with one random user
             }

             //OR:

             {
                 hasOne: 'user',
-                get: 'id' //this populate the field with one id of a random user
+                get: 'id' // this populates the field with one id of a random user
             }

             //OR: